i-will-succeed/i-will-succeed/README.md

 - 👋 Hi, I’m @i-will-succeed
-- 👀 I’m interested in Python, Robotics, and Machine Learning
+- 👀 I’m interested in Robotics, Machine Learning, Web design, and building cool things.
-- 🌱 I’m currently learning Python, Linux, and Raspberry Pi
+- 🌱 I’m currently learning Linux, HTML, CSS, Javascript, and Python.
 - 💞️ I’m looking to collaborate on some future potential projects..
 Stay Tuned!
 - 📫 How to reach me ...